 Templates are the backbone of Insycle.
 When you alter settings in any module, you can save them as a template.
-Then, you can load that template at any point in the future, or even schedule the template for automation.
+Templates allow you to create pre-defined processes for fixing common data issues in your CRM.

 For instance, here are some pre-built templates included in the Merge Duplicates module for HubSpot.

 Let's look at an example from the Merge Duplicates module.
-This module includes several sections where you can update settings, which will become part of the Template once it is saved.
+This module includes several sections where you can update settings, which will become part of the template once it is saved.

 First, you have the "Find Duplicates" section, where you set the matching rules.
 When saved, all settings here become part of your template.